-The UMB campus is located within BPD's Central, Western, and Southern districts.
+The UMB campus is located within the Baltimore Police Department's (BPD) Central, Western, and Southern districts.
 The area surrounding the campus is both residential and commercial.
 To access crime statistics from BPD, visit the department's website at www.baltimorepolice.org.